 Cache

-To speed up read and write access to your HD drives, you can use an SSD cache.
+You can use an SSD cache to speed up read and write access to your HD drives.
 A cache is beneficial for repeated access to the same information.
-For NAS models that support an SSD cache, it is good to know that a cache is assigned per Volume.
+It is good to know that a cache is assigned per Volume for NAS models that support an SSD cache.

-Up to DSM 7.0.1, you can assign your cache to a single Volume only.
-From DSM 7.1 this is expanded to up to eight Volumes on the same Storage Pool.
+Up to DSM 7.0.1, you could assign your cache to a single Volume only.
+From DSM 7.1, this was expanded to up to eight Volumes on the same Storage Pool.
 This makes using Volumes on Synology NAS even more flexible.

-Let us now look at some decisions you could make when designing Storage Pools and Volumes in a Synology DiskStation.
+Let’s now examine some decisions you could make when designing Storage Pools and Volumes in a Synology DiskStation.

 Separate Types Of Data

-You can store different kinds of data on different Volumes for a better overview.
+You can store different kinds of data in different Volumes for a better overview.
 You do not necessarily have to create separate Storage Pools for each Volume, but you could.

 For example, you have all the user home folders on one Volume and all Shared Folders on the other.
-Or you might install services and applications from Synology packages on a specific Volume separated from other data.
+You might also install services and applications from Synology packages on a specific Volume separated from other data.

-When you backup other computers to your Synology NAS, you might want to create a separate Volume for that.
+When you back up other computers to your Synology NAS, you might want to create a separate Volume.

 Hardware Requirement

-Some DiskStation models have the option to extend their capacity with an expansion unit.
-Synology offers different expansion units like the DX517 and DX1215 desktop models and several rack-mount models.
+Some DiskStation models can extend their capacity with an expansion unit.
+Synology offers different expansion units, such as the DX517 and DX1215 desktop models and several rack-mount models.

 Best practices for these expansion units tell us to create a Storage Pool separate from the main chassis.
 In other words, do not combine drives in the DiskStation’s main chassis with drives in the expansion unit into a single Storage Pool.
 This will degrade performance significantly.